-- For Non-Profit and Public Facilities customers, this estimate takes the customer net metering electricity price in dollars per kWh and multiplies that by the estimated amount of electricity that the solar project is expected to generate. - To estimate the value over 25 years, the calculation assumes that the value of electricity will increase by 0.5%, 1.7%, or 2.5% per year, and that the amount of electricity that the solar project generates will decrease by 0.5% per year.
+- For ComEd, Ameren, and MidAmerican customers, this estimate takes the residential customer retail electricity price (for customers who take supply from the utility, not from an Alternative Retail Electric Supplier) in dollars per kWh and multiplies that by the estimated amount of electricity that the solar project is expected to generate.
+For customers in municipal utilities and rural electric cooperatives, this estimate uses an average retail electricity rate across Illinois. - To estimate the value over the full 25 years, the calculation assumes that the value of electricity will increase by 0.5%, 1.7%, or 2.5% per year, and that the amount of electricity that the solar project generates will decrease by 0.5% per year.
 These estimates do not account for the time value of money.
 This means that value generated several years in the future is not discounted.